-Bloody Birthday is co-written and directed by Ed Hunt (The Brain).
-Though it often veers into ‘so bad it’s good’ territory, this film is a really fun time.
+Bloody Birthday was co-written and directed by Ed Hunt (The Brain).
+Though it regularly veers into ‘so bad it’s good’ territory, this film is a really fun time.
 There’s nothing beneath the surface.
 But what’s on the surface is hard not to enjoy.
 Hunt wasn’t going for the camp factor but the camp factor is an ever-present driving force within the film.
-The film is rife with overacting.
+The flick is rife with overacting.
 The set pieces are flimsy.
 The death scenes are overly dramatic.
 And their is an obvious absence of a budget.
 But all of these factors work together to create an unintentional but undeniable magic.

 While the acting isn’t spectacular, the casting makes up for that.
 The killer kids convincingly convey that they are evil incarnate and Lori Lethin (Return to Horror High) is perfectly cast as the final girl, Joyce.
-Lethin is a resourceful and tough final girl that isn’t afraid to go toe to toe with the wicked little deviants.
+Lethin is a resourceful and tough survivor girl that isn’t afraid to go toe to toe with the wicked little deviants.
 She’s very likable and easy for the audience to relate to.

 For as violent as the film is, there isn’t a lot of actual gore.
 Bloody Birthday was shot on a shoestring budget, so the effects are more understated than I would prefer.
 But while the amount of bloodshed is paltry, the dramatic fashion in which the deaths are choreographed makes up for a lot of what is lacking.

 Bloody Birthday was shot on a nonexistent budget over the course of a couple of weeks.
 There are not a lot of frills to the film but it still manages to be highly enjoyable.
-It is unabashed in its glorification of gratuitous sex and it’s not afraid to prominently depict ten-year-old children killing naked teenagers that are in the middle of screwing.
+It is unabashed in its glorification of gratuitous sex and it’s not afraid to prominently depict ten-year-old children killing naked teenagers in the middle of screwing.
 It also doesn’t shy away from giving those same youngsters a giant eyeful of Julie Brown (Earth Girls are Easy) prancing around her room topless.
-This film breaks a lot of taboos and gets away with things that would never fly if this film were made in the present.
+This film breaks a lot of taboos and gets away with things that would never fly if it were made in the present.